Apply to the Individualized program

 - bibliography (2 pages).

-- Letters of intent from at least three potential supervisory committee members, one of whom is designated Principal Supervisor, including their curriculum vitae.
+- Supervisory committee forms from at least three potential committee members one of whom is designated Principal Supervisor.

 - Letter from the Associate Dean of the Faculty to which the Principal Supervisor belongs.
 This letter should state the Faculty’s approval of the resource implications of the applicant’s proposed program of study.
 This includes permission to use relevant university facilities such as laboratories, studio space, etc.; it also includes permission to enroll in existing graduate courses or tutorials, subject to the approval of the instructors concerned.